SHEFFIELD SYNCHRONIZED SKATING ACADEMY MEMBER HANDBOOK 2025-2026

 7. Uniform and Kit

-The Club has a kit for all skaters to help ensure they feel part of a squad.
-The kit has the SSSA logo and as
+The Academy has a kit for all skaters to help ensure they feel part of a squad.

-such is a visible representation of our Club and should be maintained to a high standard to ensure that it
+The kit has the SSSA logo and as such is a visible representation of our Academy and should be maintained to a high standard to ensure that it looks smart.

-looks smart.
-Skaters must be responsible for their own kit and take care to ensure they do not lose
+Skaters must be responsible for their own kit and take care to ensure they do not lose items.
+Skaters will need to purchase their own basic core kit.

 The core kit comprises: